groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-joining/java-groupdocs-merger-vstm-tutorial/_index.md

 ```
 *Explanation:* The `save` method writes the merged content to the location you specify, producing a single VSTM file that contains all source templates.

-## Troubleshooting Tips
+## How to merge multiple Visio files efficiently
+If you need to combine more than two diagrams, simply repeat the `join` call for each additional file before saving.
+This approach scales linearly and keeps memory usage predictable, making it ideal for batch processing large sets of Visio templates.

+## How to combine Visio templates into one file
+When your goal is to create a master template that includes several departmental diagrams, use the same `join` workflow.
+The resulting file retains each template’s layers and macros, so downstream users can still edit individual sections as needed.

+## Common Issues and Solutions
 - **File not found:** Double‑check that the paths you provide are absolute or correctly relative to your project’s working directory.
 - **Memory usage spikes:** Close the `Merger` instance (`merger.close()`) after saving to free resources.
 - **Corrupted output:** Ensure all source VSTM files are valid and not locked by another process.

 ## Practical Applications
 Merging Visio files is valuable in many real‑world scenarios:

 1. **Corporate Reporting:** Combine departmental diagram templates into a master report.
 2. **Educational Materials:** Assemble lesson‑plan diagrams for a complete course packet.
 3. **Project Management:** Consolidate project‑specific Visio templates for easier distribution.

 ## Performance Considerations
 - **Memory Management:** Always close the `Merger` object after you’re done.